 - Policy C-8 It shall be the intention of Council to include in the Land Use By-law a Highway Commercial (C2) Zone as shown on the Zoning Map.
 This zone shall be applied to existing highway commercial areas of Park Street and Belcher Street.
+Specifically, on the south side of Park Street the Highway Commercial zone shall extend to a depth of 500 feet from the street boundary line on PID# 55264105.
 This zone shall permit a range of commercial uses as appropriate to a vehicular oriented commercial area. - Policy C-9 It shall be the intention of Council to establish zone standards and permitted uses for the Highway Commercial (C2) Zone in accordance with the Land Use By-law.